anima-research/connectome-adapters/README.md

 ##### Data Handling and Caching
 connectome-adapters is designed with a strong focus on data minimization and ephemeral processing.
 Two key systems handle temporary data storage:

 1) Message Caching System.
 The message cache is designed for temporary storage of conversation context.
 Messages are stored only in memory, not persisted to disk.
 There is no permanent storage of message content.
 Message data is used only for context maintenance and history retrieval.
 It has automatic cleanup that runs at configurable intervals.
-Messages older than the configured time-to-live (TTL) are automatically removed.
-Default TTL is typically set to 24 hours but can be configured based on requirements.
-The message cache also follows the principle of minimal data retention.
-It only stores information needed for conversation tracking.
-It maintains just enough context for the connectome to engage effectively.
-Configuration options to limit the number of messages stored per conversation are also available.

 2) Attachment Cache.
 The attachment cache is designed for temporary storage of media files.
 Files are downloaded and stored in a temporary directory.
 The cache is used to avoid downloading the same file multiple times.
-When an adapter starts, it checks the configured `storage_dir` location.
-Any existing attachments in this directory are automatically added to the cache.
-This allows persistence across adapter restarts.
 A background task periodically runs to clean the attachment cache.
 Two main cleanup criteria are enforced: `max_age_days` (attachments older than this are removed) and `max_total_attachments` (if exceeded, oldest attachments are removed first).
 This ensures the cache doesn't grow unbounded; also, due to this the attachment cache follows the principle of minimal data retention.
 IMPORTANT!
 For security purposes, attachments must be manually deleted when an adapter is permanently decommissioned.

 ##### Important Flow Rules
 1) Conversation Initialization Requirement.
 The adapter must have received at least one message from a conversation before it will send anything to that conversation.
 This ensures that bot only responds in channels where it's added and where there is new messages activity.